Step-Parent Adoption in Wales: Process, Requirements, and Legal Considerations

 Step-parent adoption is handled by the Family Court in Wales.
 The process runs as follows:

-2. Children and Family Court Advisory and Support Service (CAFCASS) Cymru — once the application is filed, CAFCASS Cymru is appointed to represent the child's interests.
-A CAFCASS officer (a Guardian) will be appointed to assess whether the adoption is in the child's best interests, interview the child (depending on age), and report to the court.
+Children and Family Court Advisory and Support Service (CAFCASS) Cymru — the court may direct CAFCASS Cymru to report on the child's welfare and wishes.
+A CAFCASS officer may interview the child, depending on age and understanding, and report to the court.

 Free Download